klee/klee.github.io/tutorials/testing-regex.md

 `Regexp.c` contains a simple regular expression matching function, and the bare bones testing harness (in `main()`) needed to explore this code with KLEE.
 You can see a version of the source code [here]({{site.baseurl}}/resources/Regexp.c.html).

-This example will show to build and run the example using KLEE, as well as how to interpret the output, and some additional KLEE features that can be used when writing a test driver by hand.
+This example shows how to build and run the example using KLEE, as well as how to interpret the output, and some additional KLEE features that can be used when writing a test driver by hand.

 We'll start by showing how to build and run the example, and then explain how the test harness works in more detail.